 Fertilizer – You do not need to fertilize your schefflera, but if you would like to, you can give it a half solution water soluble fertilizer once a year.

 Schefflera plants are poisonous to people and animals, if eaten.
-It is not often fatal but will cause a burning sensation, swelling, difficulty swallowing, and in severe cases, difficult breathing.
+It is not often fatal, but will cause a burning sensation, swelling, difficulty swallowing, and in severe cases, difficulty breathing.

 Schefflera Houseplant Pests and Diseases